kornysietsma/cljs-kickoff/README.md

 A Leiningen template for minimal ClojureScript project with lein-cljsbuild and lein-ring.

+This is Korny's fork with cljs version, multiple profiles, brepl stuff - mostly taken from https://github.com/magomimmo/modern-cljs

 It's intended to be as small as possible - only use Ring, ClojureScript, lein-cljsbuild, and lein-ring.
 Users are free to add any other libraries as they like.